spencertipping/ni/dev/network-design.md

 There are two data formats, one in plaintext and one that encrypts its traffic.
 Every L2 link is set up to transmit only one of these two packet types, depending on whether it's a secure link (SSH) or an insecure one (TCP or UDP).
-Any packet with unexpected magic is dropped.

 #### Plaintext format
 This format assumes that data will be transmitted securely and without errors.

 ```
-magic:      16 bits             # "n2"
 frame_size: 16 bits, BE         # size of the whole frame in bytes
 data:       <variable>
 ```